awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-enable.md

 1. Save the configuration file and close the text editor\.

 1. The EB CLI starts an environment update to apply your configuration changes\.
-Wait for the operation to complete or press **Ctrl\-C** to exit safely\.
+Wait for the operation to complete or press **Ctrl\+C** to exit safely\.

    ```
    ~/project$ eb config